SingleDigitIQ/cozylights/README.md

 - add optional more pleasant day/night cycle

 - add optional sky textures

-- add priveleges so schematics can be used on multiplayer server

 - add multiplayer/mobile settings(very little light nodes, very simple light map), and mid settings(more or less okayish), max is default